 - Pay the $80.00 National Registry fee and $50.00 active status fee ($130.00 total).

 The license or certification issued by the board is valid for two years after the date of issue.
 Appraisers will receive a renewal notice approximately 90 days before the renewal filing deadline.
 Failure to receive the renewal notice does not relieve the appraiser of the responsibility of timely applying for renewal.
 The license or certification will expire if the renewal is not timely submitted.

 To renew your license you must:

 - Satisfy the required 28 hours of appraiser continuing education, which must include completion of the 7-hour National USPAP Update course, unless renewing on inactive status.
-Submit copies of course completion certificates with the renewal.
+Submit copies of course completion certificates to or fax to (512) 936-3899.
 Credit will not be awarded for the same course taken within a 3-year period.

 A certified licensee who is unable to complete the 28 hours of continuing education may request an extension of education requirements by renewing the license AND submitting the ACE Extension Request form along with an additional $200.00 fee.
 An extension must be submitted by the expiration date.
 Persons granted a 60-day extension may not perform appraisals in federally-related transactions.
 The education must be completed within 60 days of the extension expiration date or the certification will automatically be placed on inactive status and sponsorship of any trainees will be terminated.
 Provide copies of course completion certificates to verify satisfactory completion of courses.